The Benefits of Pelvic Floor Physiotherapy

 During your first appointment, you can expect a thorough pelvic floor assessment, including a physical examination and a discussion of your medical history.
 Your physiotherapist will create a personalized treatment plan tailored to your needs and goals.

-<em>The patients medical history may play a part in the type of treatment plan the physiotherapist will administer<em>
+The patient’s medical history may play a part in the type of treatment plan the physiotherapist will administer.

 In Summary